hipc-book/hipc-book.github.io/_lectures/9-more_accelerators.md

 # Higher Level GPU Programming

-Programming with CUDA is considered as *low-level programming*.
+Programming with CUDA is considered to be *low-level programming*.
 Although CUDA provides generality and more flexibility in terms of memory and execution, there is a bunch of *high-level programming languages/libraries/tools* that provide a simpler interface to program a GPU.
-These tools are often designed for a specific purpose, such as machine learning or signal processing, so they are more *application-oritented*:
+These tools are often designed for a specific purpose, such as machine learning or signal processing, so they are more *application-oriented*:

 * Linear Algebra
     - CuBLAS, MAGMA, CUTLASS, Eigen, CuSPARSE, ...